below/HelloSilicon/README.md

 * You need [Xcode 12.2](https://developer.apple.com/xcode/) or later, and to make things easier, the command line tools should be installed.
 This ensures that the tools are found in default locations (namely `/usr/bin`).
 If you are not sure that the tools are installed, check _Preferences → Locations_ in Xcode or run `xcode-select --install`.

-* All application samples also require [macOS Big Sur](https://developer.apple.com/macos/), [iOS 14](https://developer.apple.com/ios/) or their respective watchOS or tvOS equivalents.
+* All application samples also require at least [macOS Big Sur](https://developer.apple.com/macos/), [iOS 14](https://developer.apple.com/ios/) or their respective watchOS or tvOS equivalents.
 Especially for the later three systems it is not a necessity per-se (neither is Xcode 12.2), but it makes things a lot simpler.

 * Finally, while all samples can be adjusted to work on the iPhone and all other of Apple's ARM64 devices, for best results you should have access to an [Apple Silicon Mac](https://www.apple.com/newsroom/2020/11/introducing-the-next-generation-of-mac/), formerly known as the MWMNSA, the _Machine We Must Not Speak About_.